 Sharon Moffat: Sharon joined the Society in 1988 after leaving college and has just celebrated 30 years with the charity.
 She started as an Office Junior, and has gained valuable experience through the years in the complexities of managing a grant – giving organisation.
 She now has the role of Office Administrator, having responsibility for the various aspects of administration within the Society.
 Sharon is the first point of contact for the numerous enquiries coming into the office on a daily basis, and is the friendly, cheerful voice callers meet on the telephone.

-Sonia Love: Sonia is the newest member of the RSSWS team, joining us in late September 2018 as Caseworker for the East of Scotland.
-Sonia graduated from Queen Margaret University in 2004 with a BSC in Occupational Therapy, adding to her earlier HND in Health and Social Science Studies.
+Sonia Love: Sonia joined RSSWS in late September 2018 as Caseworker for the South and East of Scotland.
+She graduated from Queen Margaret University in 2004 with a BSC in Occupational Therapy, adding to her earlier HND in Health and Social Science Studies.
 During these early years Sonia worked part-time as community carer.
 Sonia has over 10 years’ experience as an Occupational Therapist in the Lothians, with experience in many different settings and working with people of all ages, backgrounds and disabilities.